Frank D. Wagner (admiral): Postwar service

-Following the War, Wagner assumed duty as Chief of Naval Air Training at Naval Air Station Pensacola, Florida.
-He was responsible for the entire Naval Aviation program and also was host to Advertising Commission aboard the aircraft carrier Saipan at its regular meeting September 11–12, 1946.
-The Aircraft carrier Saipan trained student pilots from Pensacola.
+Following the War, Wagner assumed duty as commander of newly established Naval Air Reserve Training Command at Naval Air Station Glenview, Illinois, on November 1, 1945.
+In this capacity, he was supposed to supervise all air stations conducting naval reserve training.
+Wagner remained in this capacity only for a month and half, before being transferred to Naval Air Station Pensacola, Florida, for duty as chief of naval air training.
+He was also responsible for the entire Naval Aviation program and also was host to Advertising Commission aboard the aircraft carrier Saipan at its regular meeting September 11–12, 1946.
+The aircraft carrier Saipan trained student pilots from Pensacola.

-In June 1948, Wagner was transferred to San Diego, California, where he was appointed Commander, Air Fleet, West Coast, responsible for all Naval Air units, including Naval air station; training facilities and squadrons; and defense of the West Coast.
-He was transferred to Kodiak, Alaska, by the end of May 1949 and assumed duty as Commandant, Seventeenth Naval District.
+In June 1948, Wagner was transferred to San Diego, California, where he was appointed commander, Air Fleet, West Coast, responsible for all Naval Air units, including naval air station; training facilities and squadrons; and defense of the West Coast.
+He was transferred to Kodiak, Alaska, by the end of May 1949 and assumed duty as commandant, Seventeenth Naval District.
 His district consisted of the following geographic area: Alaska, including the Aleutian Islands and Wagner was responsible for its defense until the end of May 1950.

 Wagner was subsequently ordered to the headquarters of Twelfth Naval district at Mare Island Navy Yard in Vallejo, California, awaiting retirement.
 He retired from active duty on July 1, 1950, after 35 years of service and was advanced to the rank of vice admiral on the retired list for having been specially commended in combat.

 Retirement

 After retiring from the Navy in 1950, Wagner settled in Pensacola, Florida, where he had been stationed several times during his career.
 He was a member of the Episcopal Church.

 He was killed in the traffic crash when the car he was ridding collided with a state dump truck on the state intersection near Foley, Alabama.
 The car was driven by his wife, Catherine, who survived the crash.
 Vice admiral Frank D. Wagner was buried at Edgewood Cemetery in his native Pottstown, Pennsylvania, with Admirals Matthias B. Gardner, Austin K. Doyle and William Sinton as pallbearers.
-He was survived by his wife, and two daughters Esther and Catherine.
-Rear Admiral Wagner was not buried in Pottstown.
-There is a monument in Edgewood Cemetery in that town with his name and the names of his sister, and their parents inscribed.
-However Wagner's remains were cremated and his ashes were scattered from an airplane in the Gulf of Mexico.
-See his obituary in the Pottstown Mercury.